2025 Boston mayoral election: General election

 On September 11 (two days after the preliminary), Kraft announced he was ending his campaign.
 The following day, he filed a request with the elections office to have his name removed (Note: State law gives candidates up to six days after the preliminary election to request to have their name removed from the ballot.
 After this deadline, they are not permitted to make such a request.) from the general election ballot.
 On September 15, the Secretary of the Commonwealth's office confirmed Kraft properly filed the paperwork by the deadline to remove his name from the ballot.
-As a result, his name will not be listed on the general election ballot.
+As a result, his name was not listed on the general election ballot.
 This is the first instance under Boston's current election format (Note: 1951 was the first election in which Boston used its current format of nonpartisan preliminaries preceding its mayoral general elections) that a candidate has withdrawn after advancing to the mayoral election ballot.

 DaRosa (as the next-highest candidate in the preliminary) would have been eligible to replace Kraft as the general election opponent to Wu if the final tally of the preliminary saw him receive at least 3,000 votes.
 DaRosa announced he would seek a recount of the preliminary in the longshot hope that there had been a several hundred vote undercount of his support in the preliminary that would be sufficient for a recount to potentially increase his vote share to the 3,000 needed for him to be eligible to replace Kraft on the general election ballot, and he began circulating recount petitions.
 On September 22, after recounts were completed in several wards, it was confirmed that Wu would be unopposed in the general election.
 Wu is the first candidate unopposed on a mayoral general election ballot since Tom Menino in 1997.